U-VISA: Frequently Asked Questions

-A. A U-Visa is a temporary visa issued by the United States Customs and Immigration Service (USCIS).
+A U-Visa is a temporary visa issued by the United States Customs and Immigration Service (USCIS).
 It gives victims of certain crimes (and sometimes their children) temporary legal status and eligibility to work in the United States for up to 4 years.
 U-Visas are not available to all crime victims and applying for a U-Visa does not prevent ICE (Immigration and Customs Enforcement) from contacting you.
-Please read this document to see if the City Attorney’s Office can assist you.

 The case in which you were a victim must have been handled by the Los Angeles City Attorney’s Office.
 That means that the law enforcement agency that responded to the crime was most likely Los Angeles Police Department and the crime was filed as a misdemeanor.
 If your case was filed as a felony, this is not the correct office.

-You are or were the victim of qualifying criminal activity.
+You are or were the victim of qualifying criminal activity (link to website).